Who is the greatest player in Toronto Raptors history?

 One of the most important parts of the Raptors' championship run, Pascal Siakam finds himself in the top 10 and he's sure to rise even higher over the next couple of years.
 Siakam's development has been fast and there's no telling where it will stop.

+He's blossoming into a star as we speak, just recently starting in his first career All-Star Game.
 We could be looking at a top-five player in franchise history when it's all said and done.

 8. Antonio Davis